 - Don't throw away damaged items - Your home insurer may wish to assess damage to items that you are claiming for.
 If the item is too damaged to keep, you may need to take a picture or video of the item before throwing it away.

-- Do you need to get the insurer to approve the work? - If the work is not urgent it is likely that the insurer will want to approve the work before it is carried out so ensure you speak to your insurer first.
+- Do you need to get the insurer to approve the work? - If the work is not urgent it is likely that the insurer will want to approve the work before it is carried out so be sure to contact your insurer before going ahead.